 Stimuli and apparatus

 Stimuli were presented on a 20’’ Dell 2009W LDC Monitor, set with a screen refresh rate of 60 Hz.
-Software written in MATLAB controlled stimulus presentation and recorded responses.
+Software written in MATLAB using PsychToolbox controlled stimulus presentation and recorded responses.
 Stimuli consisted of words generated from the MRC Psycholinguistic Database, selected/ for low concreteness (minimum 100, maximum 456) and imageability (minimum 100, maximum 481) in the low stimulus set, and high concreteness (minimum 543, maximum 611) and high imageability (minimum 545, maximum 609) in the high stimulus set.
 Words were displayed in size 24 point “Courier New” white font positioned in the center of a uniform mean luminance field.

 Participants